 |I don’t think the photo does the laundry justice.
 It took two episodes of Bones with both of us folding non-stop to get through that massive pile!

 I am simply burned out.
 And yes, if you’ve been reading my blog for any amount of time, you know that this is just how I roll.
 All or nothing.
 Do everything.
 Do nothing.
 Crash and burn.
 I try and try, but I don’t really change much.

 Easter is tomorrow.
 I was so tired this morning that I just wanted to please stay in bed forever.
 I have had zero interest in making Easter fun or memorable for my children.
 I bought their dresses for them when we were in Marquette a few weeks ago for an orthodontist appointment, but that is all I had done.
-And since the people who make Easter dresses don’t know what the words “modest” or “cold” mean, I still needed to buy them sweaters or shrugs or something to go over them.
+And since the people who make Easter dresses don’t know that it’s cold in Michigan at Easter time, I still needed to buy them sweaters or shrugs or something to go over them.
 And tights.
 And shoes.
 Because they insist on growing out of all of these items on a regular basis.

 And then there was Easter dinner and Easter baskets to think about.
 I was feeling more overwhelmed than I do at Christmas and I definitely didn’t want to even bother with this stuff.
 Unfortunately for me, my children are not toddlers anymore and they would miss our traditions, nor would my husband let me not do anything for such an important holiday as Easter.

 So I found myself in WalMart, staring at Easter candy and trying to come up with a few fun things to put in their baskets amongst the dregs of picked-over Easter crap while my husband took care of shopping for a nice Easter dinner.
 Once I was finally finished with that business, I took the girls out to find the rest of their outfits.
 What should have been a fun mommy/daughter shopping trip was filled with non-stop bickering and I was feeling more defeated than ever.